 In the second part of this Q&A interview with James Bryce Clark, director of standards development for OASIS, he talks about the future of semantic standards to make more intelligent use of the information organizations rely on for their business applications.
-Read part one
+Read part one and part three.

 If security and other standards for SOA plumbing are solved as you've said, where will the focus be in the next year?

 Those areas are happily solved and that leaves us free to move upward toward business information.
 Consider what we've been seeing lately.
 At OASIS, you see OpenDocument, which is about content organization.
 The Universal Business Language (UBL) is coming out in a stable 2.0 version.
 There are also elaborations of it to cover various business cases.
 We just spent time with the Danish government, which is fulfilling its regulatory requirement for procurement and taxation, to make all invoices of a certain class use UBL.
 The business cases are there.
 Also banks involved in money transfers are using the data harmonization model to convert large amounts of electronic transaction traffic into forms that can be read by anybody.
 There's a tremendous move now to harmonize this information, and more importantly to give it some knowledge representation.
 What's happening with knowledge representation?